Hospital vs. Extras Cover

 How Much will the premium rebate save you on hospital cover

-What are the Rules for Waiting Periods and Benefits Limitation Periods for Hospitals and Extra Cover?
+Waiting Periods & Benefit Limitation Periods for Hospital and Extra Cover

 The Private Health Insurance Act set limits on waiting periods for hospital cover, mental health services, obstetric care, rehabilitation and palliative care.
 The waiting period may be no more than 12 months for obstetrics care.
 It can be no longer than two months for psychiatric care, palliative care and rehabilitation.